Iran says it's enriching uranium to 60% - What's going on with the Iran nuclear talks?

 There's a chance, though, that if things don't go well this week in Vienna, Khamenei could decide to slow down or even pause the talks until after Iran's national election in June, when a new, hardline president will have taken office.

-With Iran taking further, significant steps away from the nuclear deal — including Friday's confirmation that uranium was being enriched to 60% — the looming shift in the presidency could put a return to the nuclear deal completely out of reach.
+With Iran taking significant steps away from the nuclear deal — including Friday's claim of 60% uranium enrichment — the looming shift in the presidency could put a return to the agreement completely out of reach.